-When you sustain an injury and may be entitled to compensation, you may wonder how long you have to file a personal injury claim in Florida.
-The time you have to file a claim depends on several factors, including the type of injury, who the victim was, and who was responsible.
-For most Florida personal injury claims, you have two years to file an action.
+When you sustain an injury due to someone else’s negligence or misconduct, you may wonder how long you have to file a personal injury claim in Florida.
+The time limit depends on several factors, including the circumstances of the injury, who the victim was, and who was responsible.
+For most Florida claims, you have two years to file a lawsuit.

 Examples of claims that must be filed within two years include: